Skip to content

 Tabular data?Yes Camelot Sigh, read below

-No pdfminer.six OCRmyPDF or Tika
+No pdfminer.six or pdfplumber OCRmyPDF or Tika

 Camelot